giacomelli/jumpstart/README.md

 jumpstart is a command-line tool to create new .NET projects from prebuilt/templates.

 As experienced developers is common we have some kind of template solution when we start a new project.
-Maybe is the latest project we work on, maybe is a very good template we used all time to start a bootstrap of specific kind o project.
+Maybe is the latest project we work on, maybe is a very good template we used all time to start a bootstrap of specific kind of project.
 I created jumpstart to simplify the process of create the new project based on those templates or prebuilt solutions.

 The idea of tool was born a long time ago and became a little stronger every time that I had to create a new project solution and had to create all the solution by hand, but when I saw the message bellow in the [http://xamarin.com/prebuilt](http://xamarin.com/prebuilt ) page I decide to finaly write the tool... and name was very clear.